Applications for the 2019-20 English Language Assistants programme are open now.

-The cost of living in Outre-mer is higher than in mainland France and your pay will be approximately 40 per cent higher in this case.
-If Outre-Mer is your first choice, you must also be prepared to accept a position in mainland France and must choose two other académies as well.
+The cost of living in Outre-mer is higher than in mainland France, so the salary here will be approximately 40 per cent higher.
+If Outre-mer is your first choice, you must also be prepared to accept a position in mainland France and must choose two other académies as well.

 How much will I be paid?

-- April: You will find out whether your application has passed the first stage and been forwarded to our French partner organisation.
+- April-May: candidates find out if their application has been forwarded to our French partner organisation.

-- April to May: You will find out whether your application has been successful and to which académie you have been allocated.
+- June: candidates find out to which académie they have been allocated.

 Will there be an induction course?

 The relevant académie in France will invite you to an induction course, either at the end of September or in early October.
-For any training days requiring an overnight stay, académies will generally help assistants financially with this.
+For any training requiring an overnight stay, académies will generally help financially.